GToritto/Database-Excel-Generator/README.md

 ## 2. Sales Dashboard (Local App for Excel Reports)

-This React-based dashboard allows the sales team to generate and download Excel reports from customer data stored in DynamoDB.
+Dashboard allowing the sales representative to generate and download Excel reports from customer data stored in DynamoDB.

 **Features:**
 - Generate Excel reports via AWS Lambda.
 - Download reports from S3.
-- Run locally on your machine.
+- Run locally on machine.

 **How to Run:**
 1. Navigate to the `sales-dashboard/` folder: